v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-openmethod-method.md

 ## <a name="parameters"></a>Parametri
  `method`
- [in] Il token di metadati per il metodo da aprire.
+ [in] The metadata token for the method to be opened.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche